Slopes of eigencurves over boundary disks: Coleman--Mazur eigencurves

 We put $\Spc^{\geq r}: = \mathrm{wt}^{-1}(\calW^{\geq r}).$

-The following question was asked by Coleman and Mazur \cite{coleman-mazur}, and later elaborated by Buzzard and Kilford \cite{buzzard-kilford}. \begin{conjecture} When $r$ is sufficiently close to $1$, the following statements hold. \begin{enumerate} \item The space $\Spc^{\geq r}$ is a disjoint union of (countably infinitely many) connected components $X_1, X_2, \dots$ such that the weight map $\wt: X_n \to \calW^{\geq r}$ is finite and flat for each $n$. \item There exist nonnegative rational numbers $\lambda_1, \lambda_2, \dots \in \QQ$ in non-decreasing order and approaching to infinity such that, for each $i$ and each point $z \in X_n$, we have
+The following question was asked by Coleman and Mazur \cite{coleman-mazur}, and later elaborated by Buzzard and Kilford \cite{buzzard-kilford}.\footnote{In the recent preprint of the first two authors and R. Liu \cite{liu-wan-xiao}, we proved many cases of this conjecture.} \begin{conjecture} When $r$ is sufficiently close to $1$, the following statements hold. \begin{enumerate} \item The space $\Spc^{\geq r}$ is a disjoint union of (countably infinitely many) connected components $X_1, X_2, \dots$ such that the weight map $\wt: X_n \to \calW^{\geq r}$ is finite and flat for each $n$. \item There exist nonnegative rational numbers $\lambda_1, \lambda_2, \dots \in \QQ$ in non-decreasing order and approaching to infinity such that, for each $i$ and each point $z \in X_n$, we have

 \item The sequence $\lambda_1, \lambda_2, \dots$ is a disjoint union of finitely many arithmetic progressions, counted with multiplicity (at least when the indices are large enough). \end{enumerate} \end{conjecture}